DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 > **Acknowledges Specially**:
 >
 > ​	I really appreciate my graduate classmates <u>Tanushree</u> and <u>Simon</u> for their careful and patient help to complete this seemingly impossible task.
-Without their help and advice I would not be able to complete such a huge and large task alone.
+Without their help and advice I would not be able to complete such a large and complex task alone.
 >
 > ​	In the course of writing this blog, I wanted to quit many times because of the difficulty of digital forensic analysis.
 Thanks to <u>Neil</u> for encouraging me and accomplishing me.